-You can easily make this soup gluten-free by using your favorite gluten-free pasta and replacing the all-purpose flour with brown rice flour.
+- gluten-free - you can easily make this soup gluten-free by using your favorite gluten-free pasta and replacing the all-purpose flour with brown rice flour.

-Jenn’s recipe lists “almond milk or milk of choice,” which means you can also make this recipe nut-free.
+- nut-free - Jenn's recipe lists "almond milk or milk of choice," which means you can also make this recipe nut-free.
 I used unsweetened soy milk in mine, and it turned out great!

-The recipe includes two tablespoons of oil for sautéing the vegetables and herbs, but if you follow an oil-free diet, you can certainly replace the oil with a bit of broth.
+- oil-free/WFPB - The recipe includes two tablespoons of oil for sautéing the vegetables and herbs, but if you follow an oil-free diet, you can certainly replace the oil with a bit of broth.

 And be sure to grab a copy of The Meatless Monday Family Cookbook.
 It truly is full of great recipes for every day of the week, whether you're cooking for a family or just for yourself!